-We're all looking for ways to be more organized and productive in our daily lives.
+We're all looking for ways to be more organized and productive in our daily lives, especially as the new year approaches.
 While some people have benefited from mapping out their daily tasks in a planner, others have found a more personalized approach that works better.

 Bullet journaling has made waves on the internet over the last few years — you've likely scrolled past a few artfully-designed schedules or custom goal maps, without ever realizing what it was.
 Shelby Abrahamsen, a bullet journaler who runs the lifestyle blog Little Coffee Fox, said she had been using regular planners for years with little success when she realized she needed a more stimulating and exciting planning method — and bullet journaling provided just that.